Living in Residence

 Off Campus Housing Information

 Looking for a place to live off-campus?
 Are you searching for a room-mate?
-St. George Campus students can visit the University of Toronto Housing for a range of housing listings in the city of Toronto and the surrounding area.
+St. George Campus students can visit the University of Toronto off-campus housing finder for a range of housing listings in the city of Toronto and the surrounding area.
 This service also includes extensive tenant resources and a Roommate Finder program that allows you to post a roommate profile and view profiles of other U of T students looking for off-campus housing who share your interests, habits and housing needs.
-You may contact the department by e-mailing email@example.com
+Contact U of T St. George Housing Services if you have questions about off-campus housing.

 Scarborough Campus Residence Options